Jonzalez/rev/manuscript.md

 The great diversity of AMP differs from one animal species to another.
 In this review I will focuson defensins because, in a medical  among all the antimicrobial peptides, defensins are particularly prominent in humans, as evidenced by the large number of expressed human genes @pmid:7589491 , the various forms that are present in human tissues, and the ubiquitous occurrence of defensins in inflamed or infected human tissues @doi:10.1038/nri1180.

 Mammalian defensins are cationic AMP, with relatively arginine-rich nonglycosylated peptides with a molecular mass of 3.5–4.5 kDa.
 Their structure typically contains three intramolecular disulphide bridges between six cysteine residues @doi:10.1038/ni1206.
-As mentioned for AMP in general, the classification of defensins is based on their structure, which divides them into three groups: 𝛂-defensins, β-defensins, and  θ-defensins [7,8].
+As mentioned for AMP in general, the classification of defensins is based on their structure, which divides them into three groups: 𝛂-defensins, β-defensins, and  θ-defensins.
 In 𝛂-defensins, intramolecular bonding occurs between cysteines 1-6, 2-4, and @doi:10.1080/13102818.2019.1611385, whereas in β-defensins it is between 1-5, 2-4, and 3-6 @pmid:10577203.
 Human defensins  are produced in leukocytes and are also secreted by different epithelial cells and mucosal tissues.
-These human peptides have antimicrobial activity against a large number of gram-positive and -negative bacteria, fungi, and viruses @doi:10.1016/0092-8674(91)90632-9. table 1
+These human peptides have antimicrobial activity against a large number of gram-positive and -negative bacteria, fungi, and viruses @pmid:1988144. table 1

 | 𝛂-Defensins   |            sequence         |
 |----------|:-------------:                   |